I know … I really do.

 You crave frogsong and meadowlarks and starlight and almost-autumn-but-not-quite breezes and widest fields and deepest silence.
 You want home and your people and simplicity.
-And no, not always roses — you can appreciate true joy that comes only from bearing up under the cut of thorns.
+(No, not always roses — you can appreciate true joy that comes only from bearing up under the cut of thorns.)

 Instead, you find yourself with city noise, with elbows thrown, with siren calls to the shallow and selfish.
 The loves and longings God gave you aren’t always welcome in this space, and you’re tempted to believe the lie that you’re the one who’s missed the mark.
 What then?